lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 1. PinePhone supports a popular subset of OpenGL, known as [__OpenGL for Embedded Systems__](https://en.wikipedia.org/wiki/OpenGL_ES) Version 2.0.

     OpenGL ES is optimised for Embedded Devices.
-OpenGL ES is used by many mobile and console games today.
+It's used by many mobile and console games today.

 1. To render OpenGL ES graphics, we need to get the OpenGL ES Context and Window Surface from Wayland